scribe-org/Scribe-iOS/README.md

 - Make shift key change color after being pressed (see issue)

-  - Note: we want ⇧ to switch to `⬆` and ⇪ to be filled in
+  - Note: we want ⇧ to switch to `⬆` and ⇪ to also be filled in

 - Make the space bar read the name of the keyboard when it's switched to (see issue)